iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

    to have close to k numbers in the range of `[1, mid]`.
 4. When `being == end`, we've located the kth number desired.
 In case `k > m*n`, we will got `begin == end < k`, which is not a solution.
-5. In counting how many element less than mid, you have to be clever a bit by using the feature that this matrix is multiplicative table.
+5. In counting how many elements less than mid, you have to be clever a bit by using the feature that this matrix is a multiplicative table.
 That is for row `i`, you can at most have `x/i` number smaller than `x`, why?
 6. Follow up: Does the kth element will be in the range of `[1, m*n]`?